WSG23/yosai_intel_dashboard_fresh/docs/callback_architecture.md

 ## Grouped Operations

-`UnifiedCallbackManager` (an alias of `TrulyUnifiedCallbacks` exposed from `core.callbacks`) can execute a series of operations sequentially.
-New code should import `TrulyUnifiedCallbacks` directly, but the alias remains for backwards compatibility.
-This is useful when a Dash callback needs to orchestrate multiple steps.
+`TrulyUnifiedCallbacks` can execute a series of operations sequentially.
+This is useful when a Dash callback needs to orchestrate multiple steps without manually chaining functions.

 ```python